jindongli-Ai/LLM-Symbolic-Reasoning-Survey/README.md

 If you compare with, build on, or use aspects of this work, please cite the following:

 ```
-@article{li2025survey,
+@inproceedings{li2026survey,
   title={A Survey on LLM Symbolic Reasoning},
-  author={Li, Jindong and Fu, Yali and Cheng Fengxiang and Yang, Yang and Liu, Jiahong and Zhang, Hongce and Yue, Yutao and Yang, Menglin and Li, Haoxuan and Pan, Liangming and Lin, Zhouchen},
+  author={Li, Jindong and Fu, Yali and Yang, Yang and Liu, Jiahong and Zhang, Hongce and Li, Haoxuan and Yue, Yutao and Yang, Menglin},
-  journal={Authorea Preprints},
-  year={2025},
-  publisher={Authorea}
+  booktitle={Logical and Symbolic Reasoning in Language Models@ AAAI 2026},
+  year={2026}
 }
 ```